TravisWheelerLab/disco/README.md

 8,0,0,78.42916666666666,79.10833333333333,0,0,BACKGROUND
 9,0,0,79.19583333333333,79.925,0,0,BACKGROUND
 ```
-This contains all 0s for data usually exported by Raven so you can tell if you're looking at model
+This contains all 0s for dummy data that is usually calculated by Raven.
-predictions.

 # --debug
 Save the five necessary files required to run interactive_plot.py in ```$PWD/debug/```.
 Will save the raw spectrogram, predictions post-hmm, the median prediction of the ensemble
-per class, uncertainty of the ensemble, and the .csv file containing the begin and end of each
+per class, uncertainty of the ensemble, and the .csv file containing the start and end of each
 sound type.
 # interactive_plot.py
 ### Warning:
-This requires a lot of data and sliding can be slow, especially if you're running other processes.
+This requires a lot of data and can be slow, especially if you're running other processes.

 ```
 usage: interactive_plot.py [-h] --debug_data_path DATA_PATH [--sample_rate SAMPLE_RATE] [--hop_length HOP_LENGTH]